Category: New York

 If you elect to defer the gain from the sale of QETI, then include the amount of the deferred gain.
 This amount may not exceed the amount of the gain included in your federal AGI.

-If you previously claimed an IRC section 179 deduction with respect to a sport utility vehicle that weighs more than 6,000 pounds, and you had to recapture any amount of that deduction in computing your federal AGI for 2013, and if you are not an eligible farmer as defined for the farmers’ school tax credit, then include the recapture amount.
-(See addition A-18 for the definition of a sport utility vehicle.)
+If you claimed an IRC section 179 deduction with respect to a sport utility vehicle that weighs more than 6,000 pounds, and you had to recapture any amount of that deduction in computing your federal AGI for the tax year, and if you are not an eligible farmer as defined for the farmers’ school tax credit, then include the recapture amount.
+(See addition A-208 for the definition of a sport utility vehicle.)

 Include income that you received as a member of the New York State organized militia for performing active service within NYS due to either state active duty orders issued in accordance with Military Law section 6.1 or federal active duty orders, for service other than training, issued in accordance with Title 10 of the United States Code, that was included in your federal AGI.
 Do not include any income you receive for regular duties in the organized militia (for example, pay received for the annual two-week training program).
 Members of the NYS organized militia include the New York Army National Guard, the New York Air National Guard, the New York Naval Militia, and the New York Guard.